Janet Weinberg: 2000s

-In 2005 she was recruited to join Gay Men's Health Crisis (GMHC), an AIDS service organization, becoming Senior Managing Director of Development and Legislative Funding (from 2005 to 2009), and then becoming Chief Operations Officer (COO), and briefly serving as Chief Executive Officer until she left in 2014.
-At GMHC she was a “staunch and compassionate advocate” for people with HIV/AIDS and disabilities.
-She also led programs helping the agencies’ thousands of clients with General Equivalency Degree diplomas, financial planning, and immigrant issues.
+In 2005 she joined Gay Men's Health Crisis (GMHC), an AIDS service organization, becoming Senior Managing Director of Development and Legislative Funding (from 2005 to 2009), and then becoming Chief Operations Officer (COO), and briefly as Chief Executive Officer until she left in 2014.
+At GMHC she an advocate for people with HIV/AIDS and disabilities.
+She also led programs assisting the agencies’ thousands of clients with General Equivalency Degree diplomas, financial planning, and immigrant issues.
 As the Senior Managing Director of Development and Legislative Funding her duties included public and private fundraising.
-Her work there included organizing for AIDS Walk New York, which chiefly benefits GMHC, it's the largest single-day AIDS fundraiser in the world, in 2008 they had 45,000 participants raising $7.4 million.
+Her work there included organizing for AIDS Walk New York, the largest single-day AIDS fundraiser in the world, in 2008 they had 45,000 participants raising $7.4 million.
 Weinberg secured GMHC's “first-ever federal appropriation” to mitigate crystal meth use among clients, total federal funding for that effort over time amounted to $1.8 million as of September 2018.
-She “dramatically” expanded the organization's mental health and substance abuse programs resulting in a dedicated clinic being opened in 2017.
+She expanded the organization's mental health and substance abuse programs resulting in the clinic being opened in 2017.
 As COO she helped “secure over $10.8 million in new grants to expand GMHC's core services”.

 In 2012 she was diagnosed with breast cancer, “relatively early, stage IIB, during a routine mammogram screening” which she said many lesbians don't get due to heteronormativity and homophobia, that after treatments and surgery went into remission.
 At a memorial, Urvashi Vaid, who formerly led the National LGBTQ Task Force, talked about “the Breasties,” a breast cancer support group, “We hated the color pink and loved saying ‘fuck cancer.’”
 From her experience with breast cancer and talking with other lesbians who avoided healthcare for the same bias against them concerns, she became a “fierce breast cancer screening advocate“.

 She intended to retire after her work with GMHC but took on consulting work for Educational Alliance (EA) “whose community centers serve 50,000 residents of the Lower East Side and the East Village”.
 Her last job, from 2014 to 2018, was as executive vice-president at EA, a Jewish legacy organization started in the 1880s that provides multi-generational programs and services in education, health and wellness, arts and culture, and civic engagement across fifteen sites and a network of five community centers.
 She first worked for the organization as a consultant, then was hired as Executive Vice President for Programs and Operations.
 One of her biggest tasks was to oversee construction of a center for addiction services and recovery, EA had a large hole in the ground for ten years.
 Alan van Cappelle, EA's president, said, “Fill the hole and build the center.
 She lived it and breathed it,” with the center opening in 2016.